How This Nutritional Psychiatrist Wants To De-Stigmatize & Improve Mental Health

-- Leafy greens are rich in folate, which may help with mood and symptoms of depression.
+- Leafy greens are rich in folate, which may help with mood and symptoms of depression1.

 - Herbs and spices like turmeric, sage, cinnamon, and saffron.

 - Fermented foods like sauerkraut, kimchi, kefir, and miso.
-A recent study from Stanford published in Cell showed a fermented-food diet can increase microbiome diversity and lower markers of inflammation
+A recent study from Stanford published in Cell2 showed a fermented-food diet can increase microbiome diversity and lower markers of inflammation

 - Healthy fats from foods like avocados, olive oil, walnuts, and chia seeds.
 Plus, wild-caught fatty fish like sardines and sockeye salmon because they contain omega-3 fatty acids, a polyunsaturated fatty acid that is shown to improve insulin sensitivity as well as support brain health, lower anxiety, and improve mood.